SM 32x200 [2xM8] / N52 - magnetic roller

 - They do not lose their power (of the magnet).
 After about 10 years, their strength decreases by only ~1% (theoretically),

-- Key role in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.
+- Wide application in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical apparatus or other advanced devices.

 Disadvantages of neodymium magnets: